awsdocs/amazon-lumberyard-user-guide/doc_source/using-actor-LODs-optimize-game-performance.md

 ## Using Actor LODs in Lumberyard<a name="optimize-character-fbx-settings-lod-in-lumberyard"></a>

-In Lumberyard, you can use up to six actor LODs\.
-An LOD of `0` has the highest level of detail, and an LOD of `5` the least\.
+In Lumberyard, you can use up to five actor LODs in addition to your actor's base mesh\.
+An LOD of `1` has the highest level of detail, and an LOD of `5` the least\.
 Each successive LOD typically has its vertices reduced by 50 percent from the previous level and reduces the number of materials used\.

 ### Features<a name="optimize-lod-features-for-character-fbx-settings"></a>